sweetpea-org/sweetpea-py/doc/sweetpea/main.rst

 .. function:: sweetpea.fully_cross_block(design, crossing, constraints, require_complete_crossing=True)

-   Creates an experiment description as a block of trials.
+   Creates an experiment description as a block of trials based on a single crossing.

    The :func:`fully_cross_block` function is the main way of describing an expression.
 The result is an object that be used with